codeit-ninja/COH_Opponent_Bot/README.md

 For use with COH 1 only.

-This program is for use in twitch chat for displaying COH 1v1 opponents to your viewers:
+This program is for people who stream/broadcast COH1 games on twitch.tv to provide COH opponents information to their viewers:

 It parses opponent data from the COH warning.log file and fetches opponent leaderboard statistic information from the Relic Server via a proxy web address.